 - Click the mouse anywhere while typing the abbreviation, even somewhere that keeps the insertion cursor in the same location.

-- Switch to another application while in the middle of the abbreviation using Command-Tab, then switch back.
+- Switch to another application while in the middle of the abbreviation using Command-Tab or (Alt-Tab in Windows), then switch back.

 If, instead, you are unhappy with a particular Snippet, you can simply edit the abbreviation, delete the Snippet, or delete just the Snippet’s abbreviation (you could still expand it by searching for it, or using the inline search or status menu item).